-Guided editor style "Business rules": (also known as "BRL format").
+Business Rules authored with the Guided Editor are more commonly known as "BRL Rules".

 These rules use the guided GUI which controls and prompts user input based on knowledge of the object model.

 This can also be augmented with DSL sentences.